brgillis/SHE_GST/doc/prog_gen_images.rst

 Example
 -------

-Prepare a configuration file for this run, for instance by copying `the example contents above <config_files_>`_ into a textfile.
+Prepare a configuration file for this run, for instance by copying `the example contents above <config_files_>`_ into a textfile in the workdir or selecting a config file from the directory ``SHE_GST_GalaxyImageGeneration/conf/SHE_GST_GalaxyImageGeneration`` of this project.

+The program can then be run with the following command in an EDEN 2.1 environment:

 .. code:: bash